stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

 "Lots of people."
-Um, have asked--and I'd be interested to see what you think of this Ben--"What was your favourite thing about this season?"
+Um, have asked--and I'd be interested to see what you think of this Ben--

+>"What was your favourite thing about this season?"

 #### BEN